 Appolonia City Commissions First Power Substation

-Appolonia City, the mixed-use urban development near Accra, has commissioned its first power substation, which will serve the first 4,000 residents at the project.
-The privately funded substation, which is specially designed to withstand heavy rains and flooding, is one of the first of its kind in north of Accra.
+Appolonia City has commissioned its first power substation, which will serve the first 4,000 residents at the project.
+The privately funded substation, which is specially designed to withstand heavy rains and flooding, is one of the first of its kind in north Accra.
 The substation’s 20/26MW power transformer was manufactured in India by Crompton Greaves Limited and designed in collaboration with the Electricity Company of Ghana, a unique demonstration of a private sector-led expenditure in close co-operation with a Ghanaian public utility.